theeeia/tic-tac-toe/README.md

-The game Tic-tac-toe in React by following the tutorial
+The game Tic-tac-toe in React